 Our compare for the comedy evening is Andy Stedman, a singer-songwriter, comedian, writer and entrepreneur.
 His work has taken him around the UK, USA and parts of Europe, both on and off stage.
 On stage, Andy is one of the fastest rising stars of the UK comedy circuit, both as an act and a compere.
 He can be regularly found ripping (gently) into audiences at some of the top comedy clubs in the country, as well as hosting a variety of private and corporate events.
 He has written and performed in two hour-long Edinburgh Fringe shows.

-Poetry – Saturday 2nd and Sunday 3rd July
+Poetry and Poetry Slam – Sunday 3rd July

 I Poet, lyricist, and columnist Matt Harvey has been a familiar voice on BBC Radio 4 for two decades, performing all over the country and appearing frequently on TV.
 He co-wrote and co-starred in One Night Stanza and also served seven years as regular poet on Saturday Live, hosted two series of The Wondermentalist Cabaret and wrote and performed the adventures of superhero Empath Man.
 He was first official Poet-in-Residence at the Wimbledon Championships (“brilliant” the New Yorker) and has been commissioned by – among others – the Science Museum, the Open University and the Energy Ombudsman.
 During lockdown his Hi Corona Virus poem went viral and Can You Hear Me? his collaboration with composer Thomas Hewitt Jones, reached no. 1 in the Classical Charts.
 Most recently Praise the Whale was a big hit at COP26, inspiring world leaders to reassess their core values – or so he claims.